 Use Hot Signals

-If you are worried about opponents stealing your calls consider using what we call ‘hot signals.’
+If you are worried about opponents stealing your calls on inbound plays consider using what we call ‘hot signals.’
 A hot signal designates the first number or second number called as the actual play call.
 If the inbound play is called ‘1’ and the first number is the hot signal, then the inbounder can call 12 or 15.
 Players know the first number is the play call and the second is deception.
 If the second number is the hot signal during a game then the Inbounder can call 21, 71 etc. Players just must know whether the first or second number is the hot signal for that game.

 Run the Same Play Out of Different Formations